SteveBate/MiniBus/README.md

 ##### * AutoPurgeSystemJournal

 Left unattended and with no administrator monitoring MSMQ can grind to a halt with an "insufficient resources" error.
 This occurs when the system32\msmq\storage directoy has grown too large with copies of each and every message placed on the "Journal Messages" system queue.
 Using the AutoPurgeSystemJournal option tells MiniBus to attempt to clean up this queue every fifteen minutes in order to reduce the chances of the error occuring.

+##### * UseJournal

+Specifies whether a copy of the message should be stored on the originating PC

+##### * TimeToBeReceived

+Specifies how long a message should exist on the queue for before automatically being removed and disposed

 ## Building the Source